-Urinary crystals, most commonly struvite and calcium oxalate.
+Most commonly struvite and calcium oxalate.

+As crystals grow in size, they can clump together forming uroliths.
 Struvite forms more commonly in alkaline urine whereas calcium oxalate forms in acidic urine.

-Inflammation (urethritis) which may be due to crystals, urinary tract infection, trauma, prostate infection or cancer.
+Due to crystals, urinary tract infection, trauma, prostate infection or cancer.

-Diet – This has long been suspected due to the popularity of dry foods over the past 20 years.
+- Diet – This has long been suspected due to the popularity of dry foods over the past 20 years.
 These diets often change the pH of your cat’s urine, making a more favourable environment for urinary crystals to develop.
 On top of that, dry food only contains a small amount of water compared to a wet diet (raw or canned) which is approximately 70% water.
 Many cats don’t make up for this imbalance by drinking more, so a cat on dry food will often have very concentrated urine due to inadequate intake.
 Urine which is concentrated is also more likely to result in the formation of urinary crystals.

-Stress – There are two possible reasons why stress can lead to a blockage.
+- Stress – There are two possible reasons why stress can lead to a blockage.
 Some stressful situations are the result of inter-cat aggression, which can spill over to litter tray usage.
 The stressed cat may delay going to the toilet for a number of reasons, leading to his urine becoming more concentrated which provides the ideal medium for crystal formation.
 Chronic stress can also trigger bladder inflammation which can produce large amounts of inflammation and debris.